-• Berkeley continues to be the only school in the country to have produced more than 3,600 Peace Corps volunteers since that organization's inception in 1961
+• Berkeley continues to be the only school in the country to have produced more than 3,600 Peace Corps volunteers since that organization's inception in 196132

-One economic impact report from 2011 showed that UC Berkeley generates \$4.6 billion in annual economic activity for California and contributes \$3.2 billion to the gross state product.
-Another study reviewed the impacts of firms founded by alumni, faculty, and other affiliates and found that they were responsible for 1,247,490 jobs and \$238 billion in total US economic output.
-Furthermore, 55% of the firms were located in the Bay area.
+One economic impact report from 2011 showed that UC Berkeley generates \$4.6 billion in annual economic activity for California and contributes \$3.2 billion to the gross state product.33 Another study reviewed the impacts of firms founded by alumni, faculty, and other affiliates and found that they were responsible for 1,247,490 jobs and \$238 billion in total US economic output.
+Furthermore, 55% of the firms were located in the Bay area.34 community grants The Chancellor's Community Partnership Fund supports projects and programs that establish, extend, and/or strengthen collaborative partnerships between the campus and the wider Berkeley community.
+This year, two sustainability projects received awards: the Strawberry Creek Watershed Action Program teaches students hands-on science, and the Waterside Workshops provide green jobs training and a bicycle recycling program for some of the Bay Area's most at-risk youth.